morcavon/PrintABrick/README.md

 `composer install --ignore-platform-reqs`

 ### stl2pov
-Simply download the zip file and set the executable path to [absolute_path]/stltools-3.3/stl2pov.py either at the `composer install` stage or later in the parameters.yml.
+Simply download and extract the zip file and set the executable path to [absolute_path]/stltools-3.3/stl2pov.py either at the `composer install` stage or later in the parameters.yml.
 Python has to be installed.

 ### LDView
 Make sure you use the osmesa version, which is the CLI version of the program.